kamranahmedse/developer-roadmap/content/roadmaps/107-nodejs/content/103-nodejs-error-handling/103-error-types/ProgrammerError.md

-#Programmer Errors
+# Programmer Errors

-Programmer errors are logical or syntactical problems in programmes that can only be fixed by altering the source code.
-Because these mistakes are programme flaws by definition, they cannot be fixed.
-Examples of programming mistakes are as follows:

-Syntax errors, such as failing to close a curly brace.
-Type errors when you try to do something illegal, such as performing operations on operands of mismatched types.
-Bad parameters when calling a function.
-Reference errors when you misspell a variable, function, or property name.
-Trying to access a location beyond the end of an array.
-Failing to handle an operational error.
+Programmer errors are bugs and should be dealt with in our code. they can always be avoided by changing some line(s) of code.
+Examples of such errors are; when a String is passed where an Object was expected, trying to read a property that is “undefined”, called an asynchronous function without a callback, and so on.